Ayesha Erotica: Career

-Return to music (2023–present)

-In 2023, Erotica appeared in a livestream with singer Chase Icon, where Erotica officially announced her return to music.
+Erotica produced the majority of songs on That Kid's debut mixtape, Crush, which was released in April 2020.
+During this hiatus, many of her songs became popular on TikTok.
+A mashup of "Yummy" with the song "Righteous" by Mo Beats also found success on TikTok in 2023 due to the virality of videos by influencer Sabrina Bahsoon taken on the London Underground, who became known as the Tube Girl, in which they were featured.
+In July 2023, Erotica appeared in a livestream with singer Chase Icon, officially announcing her return to music.
 Erotica returned to releasing music with a series of singles released in the latter half of 2023 to her new SoundCloud account.
 She then partnered with Mel 4Ever in a collaborative single titled "Tongues" in January 2024.
 Erotica was featured on the Kets4eki single "Rock Your Body" in February 2024 and on the Odetari single "Break a Neck" in April 2024.
+For The New York Times podcast Popcast, Jon Caramanica said that the latter song signaled the potential for a "slow mainstreaming of Ayesha Erotica".

-Her song "Spread That Puss" was sampled in Doechii's song "Alter Ego", which was released in March 2024.
+Erotica's unreleased song "Spread That Puss" was sampled in Doechii and JT's song "Alter Ego", which was released in March 2024.
 She was featured on the "Badder" remix of Joey Valence & Brae's song "The Baddest", which was released in July 2024 and became popular on TikTok.
-It was later featured on the deluxe version of the duo's album No Hands, which was released in September 2024.
+It was later featured on the deluxe version of the duo's album, No Hands, which was released in September 2024.
+Erotica contributed production to Chase Icon's debut studio album, Icon Baby, which was released in March 2025.
+Her collaborative single with singer Creep-P, "Bite Me", was released in July 2025.

-In February 2025, she released the single ‘Condom’, followed by her first studio album since her hiatus, Precum, released on August 11, 2025.
+In February 2025, Erotica released the single "Condom".
+Her first studio album since her hiatus, Precum, was released August 11, 2025.